The Open House – Funky, midrange, and handy to shops and beachside cafés.

 - Public Transport & Shuttle Buses: In lieu of any public transport, the Kura-Kura Bus company links Jimbaran with Ubud and the rest of southern Bali, but schedules are convoluted and routes confusing.
 Shuttle bus companies (e.g. Perama) that service Kuta and Sanur don’t bother coming to Jimbaran.

-- More than a dozen seafood cafés are clustered at the end of the street only 100m away.
-1-minute walk.
+More than a dozen seafood cafés are clustered at the end of the street only 100m away.
 (See Attractions below.)

-- Akua Bali Tapas Bar & Restaurant – Also at the end of the street 100m away, this delightful, modern, and airy bistro offers tapas and fine-dining all day.
-1-minute walk.
+- Akua de Bilboa Tapas Bar, Restaurant, & Sunset Lounge – Also at the end of the street 100m away, this delightful, modern, and airy bistro offers tapas and fine-dining all day.

 - Joglo Restaurant – Inviting café/bar along the sand and under shady trees.
-In the Keraton resort, a 250m stroll south via the beachside path or an 8-minute walk through the lanes.
+In the Keraton resort, a 250m stroll south via the beachside path or through the lanes.

-- Belmond Puri Resort – Only 100m further south via the beach from the Joglo, with 2 terrific choices: Nelayan Restaurant (spectacular setting for seafood and European cuisine); and Tunkung Restaurant (intimate setting and Indonesian food, but dinner only).
-13-minute walk via road.
+- Jimbaran Puri Resort – Only 100m further south via the beach from the Joglo, with 2 terrific choices: Nelayan Restaurant (spectacular setting for seafood and European cuisine) and Tunkung Restaurant (intimate setting and Indonesian food, but dinner only).

 - Enough minimarts along the main road 400m away, but few other shops of interest in the immediate area.
-At the top of the side-street to the hotel, the Jimbaran market is fascinating.
+At the top of the side street to the hotel, the Jimbaran market is fascinating.
 Opposite the market is the village temple.
-5-minute walk.

 - A highlight of any trip to Bali is dinner at sunset on the sand in Jimbaran.
 With wandering musicians, fireworks, and traditional dances, this should not be missed.
-Cafés set up from 4 pm at several places along the beach (including at the end of the street 100m away, 1-minute walk), but most are also open all day.
-Menus overwhelmingly focus on seafood but other meals are available.
+Cafés set up from 4 pm at several places along the beach (including at the end of the street 100m away), but most are also open all day.
+Menus overwhelmingly focus on seafood, though other meals are also available.